Martin-ITT/MS4_Crazy_Burger/README.md

 --------------------------------------

 Fourth Milestone project is focused on creating larger and complex web applications using Django to demonstrate the ability of solving real-world scenarios.
 Django is powerfull framework for rapid web development emphasizing reusability and use of its components.
 It contains number of applications, including authentication system, CRUD operations support and administrative interface including security features.
-Most of my professional life I've spent in restaurants so I decided to create web application for take-away restaurant Crazy-Burger.
-This website will provide all convenient features as browse menu, place an order with payment, create user account for easier ordering or contact restaurant over contact form.
+Most of my professional life I've spent in restaurants so I decided to create web application for fictive take-away restaurant Crazy-Burger.
+This website will provide all convenient features as browse menu, place an order with payment, create user account or even use social media login to see or repeat previous orders.

 <span id="ux"></span>
 # 1. UX 👌